nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/02 - assignments/10 - Week 10 - Tokens and Compression.md

 ## Part 1 - Decompress
-1. Lower the compression of an existing PICO-8 Game.
+1. Lower the compression of either your midterm or current version of your final project.
-	1. In this case, significant is around 15-20%
+	1. Make a copy of the game you will be editing that you will submit as a way for me to see what you did.

 ## Part 2 - Fewer Tokens
-1. Lower the total number of tokens used by an existing PICO-8 Game.
+1. Lower the total number of tokens of either your midterm or current version of your final project..
-	1. In this case, significant is around 15-20%
+	1. 1.
+Make a copy of the game you will be editing that you will submit as a way for me to see what you did.

 ## Part 3 - Submission

-1. Copy each of the files you'll be editing to a separate folder that you will be compressing with your edited files.
-1. Create a .p8 file for this week's work.
-You will have 2 separate files for the two selected games.
+1. You will be submitting 3 or 4 game files.
+For each game you edit, please submit a "BEFORE" version of that game.
 1. A 100 word diary entry for your final project progress.
 1. Write a 500-750 narrative about this weeks' work.
 1. Add the files to a compressed folder and submit.